Ultimate Guide to Incontinence Bedding Disposal

 Disposal Options for Homes and Facilities

 After sealing the bedding, choose a disposal method based on local regulations.
 For home disposal, place sealed bags in regular household waste bins, but never flush bedding down the toilet.
-Even small fabric pieces or padding can cause plumbing issues and damage municipal water systems.
+To manage odors between trash collection days, use airtight disposal bins with liners.

 Healthcare facilities often have stricter protocols.
 Many institutions use designated medical waste streams or specialized collection services for hygiene products.
 Always check with facility management to follow their specific procedures.

 Finally, after handling soiled bedding, wash your hands thoroughly with soap and warm water for at least 20 seconds.
-Focus on areas around your fingernails and between fingers to ensure complete cleanliness and protection.

 Preventing Cross-Contamination